Search information pages

 refers to article 115 from Volume 1 of the journal.

 Why publish your article in Health and Quality of Life Outcomes?

 Health and Quality of Life Outcomes's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been especially highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.

 Speed of publication

 Health and Quality of Life Outcomes offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Health and Quality of Life Outcomes and BioMed Central.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Health and Quality of Life Outcomes and BioMed Central.

 Promotion and press coverage